 It gets 50 or above in searches per month

 Always make sure that your keyword actually gets some traffic every month.

-50 may sound like way to little but such keywords won’t have much competition (we’ll discuss this next).
+50 may sound like way too little but such keywords won’t have much competition (we’ll discuss this next).
 It’s much better to rank for 10 keywords that get under 50 searches than not ranking for a keyword that gets 5000.

-Think of SEO as a big wall (Trump voice) that you are building brick by brick.
+Think of SEO as a big wall (Trump’s voice) that you are building brick by brick.
 In a years time if you target low competition keywords, even if they get very little traffic, your blog is going to do well on search engines and you will be getting a LOT of traffic!